EYAN-LRP/Implement-Tree/README.md

 # Implement-Tree
-this id my implementation of Binary Tree with other methods:) import java.util.*;
+this is my implementation of Binary Tree with other methods:) import java.util.*;